 Our work is a direct response to the needs of each community we serve.
 Not only do we live, work, and play in New Mexico communities, but we work closely with elected leaders, community organizations, government agencies, families, and schools to identify the needs and priorities within each community so RMYC can respond as quickly as possible.

 In many cases, community leaders approach RMYC to form partnerships, identify financial resources, and put youth to work on a variety of community service projects.
 In other cases, RMYC staff will identify an opportunity based on research and in full collaboration with project partners.
-We also have a standing committee of RMYC staff who brainstorm possible project ideas so we can diversity our programs and respond directly to the unique needs of each community.
+We also have a standing committee of RMYC staff who brainstorm possible project ideas so we can diversify our programs and respond directly to the unique needs of each community.

 As a result of our efforts, RMYC offers a variety of programs to serve the specific needs of each community.
 Here are a few examples of the programs we offer.

 Crews typically work during the fall season (September thru December), summer (June thru August), and spring (April thru August).
 During the summer, the URG Program provides young adults between the ages of 17 and 25 with paid community service opportunities in a variety of small communities throughout the upper Rio Grande region.
 Summer crews run between June and August in order to provide employment opportunities to Corpsmembers interested in a summer work experience.
 Projects are diverse and typically centered around environmental stewardship, public park enhancements, and land restoration.